In this post we'll cover:

 - 5 Sushi vinegar is what makes sushi rice so good

 - 2 cups rice vinegar

 - 1 ½ tbsp salt

 - ⅛ cup lemon juice

 - Thoroughly mix the rice vinegar with salt and sugar while you stir it all in.

 - Best to use a saucepan on low heat.

-- Then, slowly add the lemon juice to the mix while still stirring.
+- Then, slowly add the lemon juice to the mix while stirring.

-- Keep heating the mixture until the salt and sugar completely dissolve into the mixture.
-It will be immediately evident when this is because the sugar and salt will have dissolved; however, this would normally take around 15 minutes or so.
+- Keep heating the mixture until the salt and sugar completely dissolve.
+It'll be immediately evident when this is because you won't see any granules.
+This will normally take around 15 minutes or so.

-But if you have it, you can experiment with it and see if you like the taste for your sushi.
+But if you have it, you can experiment with it and see if you like the taste of your sushi.

-Each serving is bound to give certain calories, indicated with one serving.
+Each serving is bound to give certain calories.
+Here’s a breakdown.